 2. Give yourself an eye wash

-You can purchase eye wash kits which usually come with an eye sensitive solution and special cup to contain washing solution over your eye.
+Eye wash kits usually come with an eye sensitive solution and special cup to contain washing solution over your eye.
 You can also use clean water to wash your eyes.
-Alternately, you can also use disposable eye wipes to clean the outer area of your eye.
-The Eye Doctor Lid Wipes are an excellent choice and a formulated for sensitive eyes.
+Alternately, you can also use disposable eye lid wipes to clean the outer area of your eye.
+Formulated for sensitive eyes, The Eye Doctor Lid Wipes are an excellent choice for this season.

 3. Wear Sunglasses

-No doubt you’ve already dug your favourite pair of Ray-Ban’s or Celine’s out of the wardrobe as soon as the temperature hit 15 degrees, but it is extra important to wear sunglasses when outside - not just for UV protection, but also to shield your eyes from the high pollen count.
-Larger butterfly, or wrap around sunglasses that cover a wider section of the eye may be especially helpful.
-Polarised sunglasses offer added protection against reflected rays and glare.
-It is just as important to protect your eyes from the sun.
+No doubt you’ve already dug your favourite pair of Ray-Ban’s or Chloe’s from storage as soon as the temperature hit 15 degrees.
+It’s important to wear sunglasses when outside - not just for UV protection, but also to shield your eyes from the high pollen count.

 4. Use eye drops